Kobe972/VR-edu/readme.md

 This is the coursework for VR/AR/MR design class.
 We aim to design a education system in VR scenario.
 With our project, educational work can be performed immersively and with high efficiency.
 ## Directory
 * Preparation: prepatation works
+* VREduHub: A backend api, used to authenticate and registry.
 * VR-edu: our main project.
 Download large assets in release page and put them under the following positions:
     * Put Model/ at VR-edu/Assets/
 ## Expected Functionality